-If you are a bit lost, this is how to navigate through MBI to retrieve the key:
+Below demonstrates how to navigate through Commerce Intelligence to retrieve the key:

 For the connection to be successful, you must configure your firewall to allow access from your IP address.
 It is

 PostgreSQL credentials page.
-See the blue box in the GIF above?
-That is it!
+See the blue box in the GIF above.

 This can be a production or secondary machine, as long as it contains real-time (or frequently updated) data.
 You may restrict this user any way you like, as long as it retains the right to connect to the PostgreSQL server.